Oswald Peraza Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to surrender 163 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Astros pitchers combine to rank 19th in baseball in home runs given up (167 total, 1.2 per game).

-- The righty last pitched on Sunday against the Detroit Tigers, when he tossed five scoreless innings while giving up two hits.
+- The righty last appeared on Saturday against the Detroit Tigers, when he threw five innings, allowing two earned runs while giving up four hits.

-- The 40-year-old has put up an ERA of 3.06, with 8 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .227 batting average against him.
+- The 25-year-old has an ERA of 4.53, with 10.3 strikeouts per nine innings, in 25 games this season.
+Opposing hitters have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.